Glandular fever

 Glandular fever or infectious mononucleosis – often referred to simply as mononucleosis or “mono” for short – is an infectious disease caused by a virus.
 It is triggered by an infection with the Epstein-Barr virus (EBV), a sub-group of the herpes family of viruses.

-In most cases, the virus is spread by means of contact with saliva, usually during deep kissing.
+In most cases, the virus is spread by means of contact with saliva, usually during kissing.
 Most people become infected as adolescents or young adults.
 Glandular fever is commonly known as the “kissing disease”.

 The infection is mild for many people.
 As a rule, the virus clears up by itself within 2 to 4 weeks without any after-effects.